viniciusmorgado/musl-clang/README.md

 ### Install Clang/LLVM:

-For use the musl-clang we need llvm/clang install on Fedora, therefore:
+For use the musl-clang we need llvm/clang and make installed on Fedora, therefore:

 ```
 sudo dnf install clang llvm make